 Today, the Congregation of Holy Cross consists of over 1,200 perpetually professed religious brothers and religious priests.
 Through our vowed religious life, our apostolic work, and our conviction that “the cross is our only hope,” we strive to be men with hope to bring in the 16 countries in which we live and serve.

-The Congregation is under the leadership of Fr.
-Robert L. Epping, C.S.C., the 13th Superior General in the history of Holy Cross.
+The Congregation is under the leadership of Br.
+Paul Bednarczyk, C.S.C., the 14th Superior General in the history of Holy Cross.
 Along with his assistants on the General Council, they oversee the 17 Provinces, Districts, and Vicariates that constitute the Congregation.